dromagnoli/geoserver/doc/en/user/source/community/cog/landsat8mosaic.rst

 ImageMosaic Store creation via REST
 """""""""""""""""""""""""""""""""""
-On these steps we assume a workspace named "test" exists and admin credentials are user=admin password=geoserver.
+On the next steps we assume a workspace named "test" exists and REST credentials are user=admin password=geoserver.
 Update them accordingly based on your installation.
+Moreover, make sure a default aws region is defined on JAVA System Property, using the flag -Diio.https.aws.region=us-west-2

-* Create an empty ImageMosaic without configuring it* *Request*
+**Create an empty ImageMosaic without configuring it**

+* Request*

 .. admonition:: curl